Guidance

 More information

-Range of communication channels to reach disabled people
+Range of communication channels

 3. Offer an interview to disabled people

 Encourage applications by offering an interview to an applicant who declares they have a disability.
+Disability Confident scheme members should ensure all applicants are asked as part of the recruitment process if they wish to apply under the Disability Confident scheme.

-The aim of this commitment is to encourage positive action, encouraging disabled people to apply for jobs and provide an opportunity to demonstrate their skills, talent and abilities at the interview stage.
+The aim of this commitment is to encourage positive action, encouraging disabled people to apply for jobs and provide an opportunity to demonstrate their skills, talent, and abilities at the interview stage.

 An employer can take steps to help or encourage certain groups of people with different needs, or who are disadvantaged in some way, to access work or training.
 Positive Action is lawful under the Equality Act.